 Adaptability ◦ Collaboration ◦ Integrity ◦ Respect ◦ Quality ◦ Service ◦ Stewardship

-National CASA/GAL, headquartered in Seattle, WA with offices in Washington, DC and Atlanta, GA, is committed to an inclusive and welcoming workplace environment.
-National CASA/GAL has been certified by the Standards for Excellence Institute for ethics and accountability in the nonprofit sector.
+National CASA/GAL, headquartered in Seattle, Washington with offices in Washington D.C. and Atlanta, GA, is committed to an inclusive and welcoming workplace environment.

 National Court Appointed Special Advocate/Guardian ad Litem (CASA/GAL) Association for Children

 100 WEST HARRISON NORTH TOWER SUITE 500, SEATTLE, WA 98119